Oxygem/Kanmail/docs/linux.md

 # Linux

-Kanmail for Linux is built using an Ubuntu 16 Docker container.
+Kanmail for Linux is built using an Ubuntu 16 Docker container and is officially supported on Ubuntu systems.
 Kanmail has been tested with the following Linux distributions.

-## Ubuntu / Debian / Manjaro / Mint
+## Ubuntu / Manjaro / Mint / elementaryOS

-Confirmed working on Ubuntu 18/20, Manjaro 20, Mint 19.
+Confirmed working on Ubuntu 18/20, Manjaro 20, Mint 19, elementaryOS 5.

-## Fedora

-Not working (Fedora Workstation 32) due to `libbz2` not found (but it exists)?

-## elementaryOS

-Tested on elementaryOS 5, needs webkit2 installed:
+May require webkit2 if needed:

 ```
 sudo apt install libwebkit2gtk-4.0
 ```

-But - only works w/sudo?
+## Debian

+Not working, could not intialize GTK?

+## Fedora

+Not working (Fedora Workstation 32) due to `libbz2` not found (but it exists)?